Women in African cinema: Feminism

 Themes of feminism are present in films such as Faces of Women, which Ukadike states "[questions] Africa's cultural patrimony and the strategies of patriarchal subordination of women".
 Feminist films became popular in Kenyan films during the 1990s and continued to be popular as of 2017, resulting in many repeated feminist themes such as a female character escaping an early marriage by running away in films such as Price of a Daughter and Saikati, as well as Saikati's sequel.
-Kenneth W. Harrow wrote that African feminism includes some differences from Western feminism, in that "One would overturn the club; the other would join it" as African feminism is "more a concern over gender equality and social or economic justice" whereas European or Western feminism focuses on issues such as "the status of the subject, gender identity, gendered language, partriarchy and above all oppositionality predominante".
+Kenneth W. Harrow wrote that African feminism includes some differences from Western feminism, in that "One would overturn the club; the other would join it" as African feminism is "more a concern over gender equality and social or economic justice" whereas European or Western feminism focuses on issues such as "the status of the subject, gender identity, gendered language, patriarchy and above all oppositionality predominate".
 He in turn also questions whether European feminism would be at odds with African feminist filmmakers and see them as "inadvertently sustaining a patriarchal order and thus subverting their own goals".